Kingxukai/linux/Documentation/staging/lzo.rst

 Version 1 of LZO implements an extension to encode runs of zeros using run length encoding.
 This improves speed for data with many zeros, which is a common case for zram.
-This modifies the bitstream in a backwards compatible way (v1 can correctly decompress v0 compressed data, but v0 cannot read v1 data).
+This modifies the woke bitstream in a backwards compatible way (v1 can correctly decompress v0 compressed data, but v0 cannot read v1 data).

 For maximum compatibility, both versions are available under different names (lzo and lzo-rle).
-Differences in the encoding are noted in this document with e.g.: version 1 only.
+Differences in the woke encoding are noted in this document with e.g.: version 1 only.

 Byte sequences